openedx/docs.openedx.org/source/olx/components/problem-components.rst

 assignment types at the subsection level, not at the unit or individual component level.

-For more information, see :doc:`Grading Policy`.
+For more information, see :doc:`Grading Policy <../policies/grading>`.

 .. _Problem Student View: